PBFDOT Header

 Traffic Impact:

-Traffic Impact: Northbound and southbound US 1 between Saeger Avenue and SE Village Green Dive, in Port Saint Lucie, 9 a.m. to 4 p.m., Tuesday, Jan.
-21 through Friday, Jan.
-24, 1of 2 lanes may be intermittently closed with possible lane shift and or flagging operations, for FP&L pole installation operations.
+Traffic Impact: Northbound and southbound US 1 between Saeger Avenue and SE Village Green Dive, in Port Saint Lucie, 9 a.m. to 4 p.m., Monday, March 24 through Friday, March 28, 1 of 2 lanes may be intermittently closed with possible lane shift and or flagging operations, for FP&L pole installation operations.
 For more information, please contact Rafael Ureña at 772-882-5084.

 Traffic Impact: